Stroke Secondary to Atherosclerosis

 Which specialists treat it?
 In the acute phase the emergency physician steps in, while the neurologist and the neurosurgeon take part in the assessment and follow-up.
 Recognizing the signs in time and seeking emergency help is the most important thing.

-Specialties that treat stroke secondary to atherosclerosis
+Data on 52 doctors who treat stroke secondary to atherosclerosis

 Treatment by city